racoelhosilva/FSI_ctfsAndLogbooks/CTF11.md

 ## Task 3

 Making a nonce secret by using only 1 byte and not transmitting it doesn’t meaningfully increase security.
 Because guessing 2^8 = 256 possible nonce values per key is still trivial.
-If we can already brute force the reduced keyspace, multiplying by 256 adds lead to approximately 10.5 hours of wait-time, which is not extremely long.
+If we can already brute force the reduced keyspace, multiplying by 256 adds lead to approximately 10.5 hours of wait-time, which is not extremely long or unfeasible for the average modern computer.